dikortis/LetsTalkETC/Episodes/Episode_10.md

-will have some parameterization and we can we're going to certainly parameterize it as a nice eip for a cerium classic but it can be used in other cryptocurrencies as well so that's kind of the benefit ion which case you know where the business is building
+will have some parameterization and we can we're going to certainly parameterize it as a nice eip for a ethereum classic but it can be used in other cryptocurrencies as well so that's kind of the benefit ion which case you know where the business is building